You might be one of those who confuse between the two feelings.

 Ego– It is a vice which makes you greedy, leading to the never-ending desires.
 These desires refrain you from feeling happiness in the present moment.

-Self-respect– It is a virtue which makes you feel blessed and content.
-When you are high on self-respect, you are always high on happiness.
+Self Respect– It is a virtue which makes you feel blessed and content.
+Your happiness quotient is always high.

-Try to recall some people whom you denote as ‘Down to earth’?
+Try to recall people whom you denote as ‘down to earth’.

 Summon to mind the foundation of your respect’s pride is permanent.
-It is permanent because it is regardless of any reason.
-When you start knowing your inner-self, you start respecting oneself.
-And with that, you start respecting others.
+That’s because it is regardless of any reason.

-Whereas, the foundation of your ego’s pride is temporary.
-It is because your ego is backed by materialistic reasons.
+On the contrary, the foundation of your ego’s pride is temporary.
+It is because materialistic reasons drive your ego.
 When the reasons are over, your ego gets shattered.
-And with that, you are over too…
+And with that, you are over too.